Agastya: Biography

 Agastya is the named author of several hymns of the Rigveda.
 These hymns do not provide his biography.
 The origins of Agastya - Pulastya, one of the Rig Vedic Saptarishis is his father.
 His miraculous rebirth follows a yajna being done by gods Varuna and Mitra, where the celestial apsara Urvashi appears.
-They are overwhelmed by her extraordinary sexuality, and ejaculate.
+They are overwhelmed by her extraordinary sexuality and ejaculate.
 Their semen falls into a mud pitcher, which is the womb in which the fetus of Agastya grows.
-He is born from this jar, along with his twin sage Vashistha in some mythologies.
+He is born from this jar, along with his twin sage Vasistha in some mythologies.
 This mythology gives him the name kumbhayoni, which literally means "he whose womb was a mud pot".

 Agastya is a Tamil Brahmin (Maraiyar) who leads an ascetic life, educates himself, becoming a celebrated sage.
 His unknown origins have led to speculative proposals that the Vedic-era Agastya may have been a migrant whose ideas influenced the south.

 According to inconsistent legends in the Puranic and the epics, the ascetic sage Agastya proposed to Lopamudra, a princess born in the kingdom of Vidarbha.
 Her parents were unwilling to bless the engagement, concerned that she would be unable to live the austere lifestyle of Agastya in the forest.
 However, the legends state that Lopamudra accepted him as her husband, saying that Agastya has the wealth of ascetic living, her own youth will fade with seasons, and it is his virtue that makes him the right person.
 Therewith, Lopamudra becomes the wife of Agastya.
 In other versions, Lopamudra marries Agastya, but after the wedding, she demands that Agastya provide her with basic comforts before she will consummate the marriage, a demand that ends up forcing Agastya to return to society and earn wealth.

 Agastya and Lopamudra have a son named Drdhasyu, sometimes called Idhmavaha.
-He is described in the Mahabharata as a boy who learns the Vedas listening to his parents while he is in the womb, and is born into the world reciting the hymns.
+He is described in the Mahabharata as a boy who learns the Vedas by listening to his parents while he is in the womb, and is born into the world reciting the hymns.